Harlem Avenue

 Harlem Avenue is a major north–south street located in Chicago and its west, southwest, and northwest suburbs.
 It stretches from Glenview Road in Glenview to the intersection of East South Street and South Drecksler Road in Peotone, where it diverges into Illinois Route 50.
 At 54.1 mi, it is the third-longest street in the United States, after Telegraph Road in southeastern Michigan and O Street in Nebraska.
 For most of its length, it carries Illinois Route 43.

-There is a stop along the Metra's BNSF Line at Harlem Avenue and Windsor Avenue in Berwyn, Illinois.
-There is also a major transit center where Metra's UP West Line and the Chicago Transit Authority Green Line share a facility in Oak Park, Illinois.
-The northern terminus of Harlem Avenue is also nearby the Glenview station for both Metra's Milwaukee District/North Line and Amtrak intercity trains.
+An express bus service from Pace Pulse is currently being planned for the portion of the street between 95th Street and North Avenue, serving primarily the southern and western suburbs.